HOT Remote Response Guide

 MapGive’s Learn To Map tutorial- includes videos that you can pause to follow along

-HotQuickStartGuide - written by Peter Richardson (@meetar) an experienced HOT Remote Response Volunteer
+HotQuickStartGuide - written by Peter Richardson (@meetar) an experienced HOT Remote Response Volunteer.
+Attention: the given information is outdated, but still useful.

 Was this chapter helpful?
 Let us know and help us improve the guides!